GeorgyMakarov/us_for_ds/README.md

 ## Methodology

 The data is split into **2 groups**.
 First group represents weights that reduce a state's attractiveness for employees.
-Typical examples of the first group are weight of people below poverty line, median house value or weight of mortgage in a household's monthly expenses.
-Second group represents values that maximize a state's
+Typical examples of this class are weight of people below poverty line, median house value or share of mortgage in a household's monthly expenses.
+Second category constitutes the factors which are valuable for job-seekers like median salary, skewness of wage distribution, average high temperature and number of open jobs.

+Some weights are highly correlated like a number of people with disability and a share of poor people.
+Variables with strong relationship shift the result of the research.
+PCA is performed to replace the related features with independent principal components to avoid bias.
+There are **7 elements** that explain **90%** of variation.

+Values from each of 2 groups are ranked.
+Then the genetic algorithm is applied to minimize weight while maximizing value using [GA](https://cran.r-project.org/web/packages/GA/index.html) library in `R`.